 Pros: The weather is still generally good.

-Cons: All of Costa Rica is off over Easter and basically the entire country heads to the Pacific beaches.
+Cons: All of the country is off over Easter and basically the entire country heads to the Pacific beaches.
 If you are traveling during that time you can expect big crowds and high prices.
 Everything still looks dried out due to the lack of rain.
 You may also deal with the occasional thunderstorm.

 Costa Rica weather in May